 New Hope for Attacking the Deadliest Form of Malaria

-A set of studies describe a human antibody which can effectively prevent the deadliest malaria caused by the parasite Plasmodium falciparum
+Researchers have isolated CIS43, a human antibody that can effectively prevent the deadliest malaria caused by the parasite Plasmodium falciparum.

 Malaria is one of the most severe public health problems worldwide.
 It is a life-threatening disease caused by parasites – microscopic single celled organisms called Plasmodium.
 Malaria is transmitted to people through the biteof a “very efficient” infected female Anopheles mosquito.
 Every year approximately 280 million people get affected by malaria in more than 100 countries resulting in 850,00 deaths globally.
 Malaria is predominately found in the tropical and sub-tropical areas of Africa, South America and Asia.It is one of the most important tropical parasitic disease and the second most deadly communicable disease after tuberculosis.
 The African region carries a disproportionately high share of the global malaria burden with more than 90 percent cases and deaths in this region alone.
 Once bitten by a parasite-carrying mosquito, the parasite infects people and causes the symptoms of malaria like high fever, chills, flu-like symptoms, and anemia.
 These symptoms are particularly dangerous for pregnant women and also children who sometimes have to suffer lifelong side effects of the disease.
 Malaria can be prevented and is also curable if its detected and treated with timely appropriate care, otherwise it can be fatal.
 There are two aspects to malaria research, one is controlling mosquitoes and the other is to create drugs and vaccines to prevent and control the infection.
 An understanding of how a malaria infection affects the human immune response can help in the larger goal of creating vaccines to prevent malaria.